ON HOLD

 Miniature, 3.2 x 1.4 x 0.9 cm

-This is an aesthetic, elongated specimen of lustrous, metallic, dark gray stephanite.
-It is also from the area in Germany where stephanite was first described, and this is a textbook style and shape, the kind you see in old books from the 1800s on silver specimens!
-German stephanite is still the gold standard, they are just so rare that we hardly see them outside of old museum collections and books.
+This is an aesthetic, elongated specimen of lustrous, metallic, dark gray acanthite stacked up in aesthetic form.
+It is also from the silver district in Germany where the silver species stephanite was first described as a mineral distinct from acanthite; and this is a textbook style and shape for acanthite of the kind you see in old books from the 1800s!
+German acanthite of quality from the 1700s-1800s is now so rare that we hardly see them outside of old museum collections and books.
 This antique specimen has a stylish look and feel to it that makes it look antique and beautiful at the same time, and is a dramatic, competition-level thumbnail specimen.
 From the important thumbnail collection of Joe Jelks, which sold some years ago.